Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/03-integrating-uniswap-oracles.md

 maintenance calls by other parties.

-While it is possible to avoid regularly storing this cumulative price at the start of the period within another smart contract, it has limitations, especially in regard to gas cost and maximum length of the time period.
+While it is possible to avoid regularly storing this cumulative price at the start of the period using storage proofs, this approach has limitations, especially in regard to gas cost and maximum length of the time period.
 If you wish to try this approach, you can follow
 [this repository by Keydonix](https://github.com/Keydonix/uniswap-oracle/).

 ## Computing average prices

-To compute the average price given two cumulative price observations, simply take the difference and divide by the elapsed time between them in seconds.
+To compute the average price given two cumulative price observations, take the difference between the cumulative price at the beginning and end of the period, and divide by the elapsed time between them in seconds.
 This will produce a [fixed point Q112x112](https://en.wikipedia.org/wiki/Fixed-point_arithmetic#Notation) number that represents the price of one asset relative to the other.

-Note we have both `price0CumulativeLast` and `price1CumulativeLast` in the pair contract, which are ratios of reserves of 1/0 and 0/1 respectively.
+Note we have both `price0CumulativeLast` and `price1CumulativeLast` in the pair contract, which are ratios of reserves of `token1`/`token0` and `token0`/`token1` respectively.
 I.e. the price of `token0` is expressed in terms of `token1`/`token0`, while the price of `token1` is expressed in terms of `token0`/`token1`.

 ## Average price between cumulative price and now